 Retention Performance Target 2: No more than 5% of COL college course enrollments will result in withdrawals.
-Baseline Performance for 2020: 56/1330 (fall) 115/1628 (sprin Baseline Performance for 2020: 56/1330 (fall) 115/1628 (spring-COVID19) = 184/3447 (5.3%) Barriers Action Steps Mid-Year Performance End-of-Year Performance Students enter COL with a misperception of the effort needed to handle their college course load.
+Baseline Performance for 2021: 143/2680=5% Barriers Action Steps Mid-Year Performance End-of-Year Performance Students enter COL with a misperception of the effort needed to handle their college course load.
 Students don't understand the impact withdrawals have when applying to colleges/universities.
 Students have difficulties communicating with professors.
 Parents do not understand FERPA and how it can restrict college course information to them.
 Identify students who are struggling with coursework and adjust schedules (Guidance Counselor).
 Utilize the teacher/student mentoring process to identify and address individual student performance issues (Guidance Counselor).
 Student Resource Specialist will educate students on the negative impact course withdrawal(s) have on their college transcripts during junior and senior meetings.
 Outreach with individual college professors to build rapport in order to address student needs (Guidance Counselor and Assistant Principal).
 FERPA requirements will be delivered to parents with specifics concerning FERPA rules (Principal).
+65/1166=5.57% 176/2975= 6%

 Retention Performance Target 3: The percentage of COL seniors exiting as graduates will meet or exceed 95%.
-Baseline Performance for 2020: 154/154 (100%) Baseline Performance for 2020: 154/154 (100%) Barriers Action Steps Mid-Year Performance End-of-Year Performance Students want to take college-level courses to meet high school graduation requirements.
+Baseline Performance for 2021: 177/177=100% Barriers Action Steps Mid-Year Performance End-of-Year Performance Students want to take college-level courses to meet high school graduation requirements.
 Schedules are structured for students to complete all high school graduation requirements by the fall term of their senior year (Guidance Counselor).
 Seniors who are not successful in college-level courses, which take the place of a high school graduation requirement, are scheduled in a high school-level course the spring term of their senior year (Guidance Counselor).
+N/A 133/133